Bainouk, Gunyaamolo in Senegal

 Introduction / History

-The Bainouk are a West African Forest people present in Guinea-Bissau, Casamance (southern Senegal) and Gambia.
+The Bainouk are a West African Forest people present in Guinea-Bissau, Casamance (southern Senegal) Gambia and Senegal.
+They also go by Gunyaamolo, so we will call them the Gunyaamolo Bainouk.
+According to scientists, the Baïnunks are the oldest population in Senegal.

 What Are Their Lives Like?

-The Baïnunks have cousinship links with the Peuls, the Lebous and the Sereres.
-Moreover, in the legend of Aguène and Diambone, the latter would be Baïnunk and not Diola as is often reported.
-This is at least the version supported by the Baïnunks.
+The Bainunks have cousinship links with the Peuls, the Lebous and the Sereres.
 As for the Fulani, the Baïnunks are grateful to them for having saved them from extermination.
 According to legend, the Bainuk king, Ganasiraba Biaye, on the advice of his fetishist, had to kill, by way of sacrifice, one hundred men and as many women among his subjects.
 A Fulani would have given them a subterfuge (to trap him to make him fall into a well) to eliminate the bloodthirsty king and thus escape extermination.
 From there, the pact started.
-But a tenacious prejudice says that the one who marries a Baïnunk will not succeed in life.
-Does this explain the lack of intermarriage with other ethnic groups?

 Traditionally, Bainunk society is hierarchical in terms of age groups, the power of the elders and initiation rites.
 Bainunk society is matrilineal.
 It was the sons of maternal aunts who inherited royal power.
 As in almost all African societies, women have a lot of power.
 The Bainunk are as often Muslim as they are Christian.
 Certain rites of their original religion still exist.